ropensci/biomartr/README.md

 * `is.genome.available()` : Check Genome Availability
 * `getProteome()` : Download a specific proteome stored on the NCBI ftp:// server
 * `getCDS()` : Download a specific CDS file (genome) stored on the NCBI ftp:// server
+* `getKingdomAssemblySummary()` : Helper function to retrieve the assembly_summary.txt files from NCBI for all kingdoms
+* `getSummaryFile()` : Helper function to retrieve the assembly_summary.txt file from NCBI for a specific kingdom

 ### BioMart Queries